TimoMaarse/campusrun/regulations.md

 # Registration

 Registration is possible for a reduced fee until a few days before the race (see [registration](/registration/)) and on the day itself (also see [registration](/registration/) for more details).
 Restitution after payment is not possible.
-You cannot participate without registration and corresponding payment.

 # Starting numbers